Hypostasis of the Archons: Sabaoth

-Sabaoth (Hebrew for "armies" or "powers") was a traditional name for the Jewish God.
+Sabaoth (Hebrew for "armies" or "powers") was one of the traditional names of God in Judaism.
 According to Hypostasis, Sabaoth is the God of the Jews and the source of the Jewish law.
 Sabaoth is strict, but not evil; he is portrayed much more positively than his father Yaldabaoth.
 This is a more favorable view of the God of the Old Testament than is found in other Gnostic sources.
 It may have been an attempt to appeal to Jewish readers and demonstrate that Jews, like Sabaoth himself, can be saved.

 In Genesis, God creates the great flood and saves Noah.
 In Hypostasis, these roles are split: Yaldabaoth orders the flood, while Sabaoth tells Noah to build the ark.
 (Note: Ingvild Gilhus disagrees with this analysis.
 In her reading of the text, Yaldabaoth tells Noah to build the ark, not Sabaoth.)
 In this retelling, Noah represents Jews and non-Gnostic Christians.
 Sabaoth opposes the evil Yaldabaoth, but he and Noah do not recognize the Gnostic salvation offered by Norea.
 Although Sabaoth is enthroned in heaven, he is still ultimately below the cosmic veil and Gnostics are not subject to his rule.